Sbonelondhlazi/BellabeatCaseStudy/README.md

 * Dataset 2: https://www.kaggle.com/datasets/damirgadylyaev/more-than-4-years-of-steps-and-sleep-data-mi-band
 * Dataset 3: https://www.kaggle.com/datasets/parulgarg123/mi-fitbit-dataset)

+# About the Company
+Bellabeat is a high tech manufacturing company that is focused on health products for women.
+Its product range include Bellabeat app , Leaf (a wellness tracker that can be worn as a bracelet, necklace or clip), Time (a wellness watch) and Spring (a water bottle that tracks daily water intake).
+These products track users’ physical activities, sleep, stress, menstrual cycle and mindfulness habits.
+The company’s objective is to become a larger player in the global smart device markets.

+# Business Task
+Analyse smart device data usage in order to gain insight into how consumers use non-Bellabeat smart devices and use those insights to guide Bellabeat’s marketing strategy.

+# Objectives (Ask)
+* Identify trends on non-Bellabeat smart device usage
+* Find ways to connect these trends to Bellabeat customers
+* Identify ways that these trends can help to influence Bellabeat marketing strategy

+# Literature Study (Only the summary included)
+The literature study shows that there is a market for health smart device trackers and this market is expected to grow.
+There are major players dominating the market however there is still room for smaller players to grow.
+There is opportunity to capture those users who have stopped using the app, get new clients who have never used health tracking devices as digitization rate continues to grow and/ or capture clients using other applications by offering them cutting edge applications and comprehensive health products.

 # Conclusion
 Most users of tracking devices are female which give Bellabeat an added advantage.
 The market is expected to grow which gives Bellabeat opportunity to grow.